BraiNEdarwin/brainspy-algorithms/README.md

 # THIS PROJECT IS DEPRECATED IT IS NO LONGER USED NOR MAINTAINED.
+IT HAS BEEN MERGED WITH THE MAIN BRAINS-PY LIBRARY.
 PLEASE VISIT [BRAINS-PY](https://github.com/braiNEdarwin/brains-py) FOR MORE INFORMATION

 ## brainspy-algorithms
 Main optimisation algorithms used for training boron-doped silicon chips both in hardware and with surrogate models.